ese-msc/c-primer/_sources/part_two/02_operators.md

 |  `a && b`  | and |
 |  `a \|\| b`  | or |

 In C++ these functions return a `bool` data type which can be equal to `true` or `false` (note the capitalization differs from Python).
 However, thanks to an implicit type conversion rule, _all_ positive integers evaluate to true and the value zero evaluates to false.
+As in Python, using comparisons with floating point numbers can be tricky due to the way they are stored in memory, and you should be careful when using them to test for equality.

 ## Other Useful Operators
 ```{index} operators: other